-Where the two selected instruments for arb trading have a common component on each side eg 'USD' or 'JPY' the position created (by opening two positions in opposite directions ie Long EURUSD / Short AUDUSD) efectively creates what we call 'a synthetic pair'.
+Where the two selected instruments for arb trading have a common component on each side eg 'USD' or 'JPY' the position created (by opening a long position and short position eg Long EURUSD / Short AUDUSD) effectively creates what we call 'a synthetic pair'.

 We have architected V4.0 'Opulen' so that (where possible) only the synthetic pair is traded.
-This typically reduces the spread cost by 50% (as you are only trading one pair) which opens up more short term, higher frequency trading opportunities than was ever possible with the older Stat Arb Products.
+This typically reduces the spread cost by 50% (as you are only trading one pair) which opens up more short term, higher frequency trading opportunities.
+This was not possible with our older statistical arbitrage products.
 We will discuss these in more detail in the 'Trend Following' section.

 V4.0 'Opulen' can trade any quoted assets in the MetaTrader 4 environment so it is not restricted to forex pairs.
-If you want to run the system on Indices or commodities you can do so.
+If you want to run the system on indices or commodities you can.